SystemsApproach/ops/intro.rst

 applications into a mesh of single-function components.
 Disaggregation is widely viewed as an essential step in accelerating feature velocity.
-This is the opportunity side of the story, which is one of the widely-claimed benefits of cloud-native application architectures.
+This is the opportunity side of the story, which is one of the widely-claimed benefits of cloud native application architectures.
 A useful, if opinionated, view on such architectures is the Twelve-Factor App.